Quantum anomalous Hall crystals in moir\'e bands with higher Chern number: Results

 \textbf{Twisted double bilayer graphene. } After having determined that QAHCs are stable at $\nu=\frac{2}{3}$ filling of an ideal flat band with Chern number $C=2$, we demonstrate the robustness of this phase in a realistic and experimentally accessible setting.
-In particular, we move away from the chiral limit and consider TDBG with finite intra-subband tunneling between adjacent layers $w_0=0.7w_1$, where $w_1$ is the inter-sublattice tunneling strength~\cite{ZhaoTDBG}.
+In particular, we move away from the chiral limit and consider TDBG with finite intra-subband tunneling between adjacent layers, $w_0=0.7w_1$, where $w_1$ is the inter-sublattice tunneling strength~\cite{ZhaoTDBG}.
 This model is characterized by a $C=2$ conduction band that remains isolated for a relatively broad range of twist angles and layer potentials~\cite{lee2019theory,chebrolu2019flat} and which has been confirmed in experiments~\cite{liu2020tunable,wang2022bulk}.
-At filling $\nu=1/3$ the conduction band has been predicted to harbor an FCI phase beyond the Landau level paradigm~\cite{ZhaoTDBG}.
+At filling $\nu=1/3$ the conduction band has been predicted to harbor an FCI phase beyond the Landau-level paradigm~\cite{ZhaoTDBG}.

-We here consider filling $\nu=2/3$ starting with twist angle $\theta=1.35^\circ$ and layer potential $U=60$ meV, at which the $C=2$ Chern band is nearly flat and well isolated from neighboring bands~\cite{liu2020tunable}.
-Here, ED calculations with the same system size as above yield all the characteristic fingerprints of the QAHC phase: (i) a three-fold degenerate many-body ground state with an average Chern number $\mathcal{C}_\text{avg}=1$ [Fig.~\ref{fig2}(a)]; (ii) a large gap in the HES, where the number of states below the gap is equal to the number of quasihole excitations in a CDW [Fig.~\ref{fig2}(b)]; and (iii) a structure factor with pronounced $\mathbf{K}$-point peaks [Fig.~\ref{fig2}(c)] resulting in a $\sqrt{3}\times\sqrt{3}$ CDW modulation [Fig.~\ref{fig2}(d)].
+We here consider the filling $\nu=2/3$ and start with the twist angle $\theta=1.35^\circ$ and the layer potential $U=60$ meV, at which the $C=2$ Chern band is nearly flat and well isolated from neighboring bands~\cite{liu2020tunable}.
+Here, ED calculations with the same system size as above yield all the characteristic fingerprints of the QAHC phase: (i) a three-fold degenerate many-body ground state with an average Chern number $\mathcal{C}_\text{avg}=1$ [Fig.~\ref{fig2}(a)]; (ii) a large gap in the HES, where the number of states below the gap is equal to the number of quasiparticle excitations in a CDW [Fig.~\ref{fig2}(b)], see Methods and Supplementary Note 1 for more details; and (iii) a structure factor with pronounced $\mathbf{K}$-point peaks [Fig.~\ref{fig2}(c)] resulting in a $\sqrt{3}a_m\times\sqrt{3}a_m$ CDW modulation [Fig.~\ref{fig2}(d)].
 In this realistic setting, though, the modulation arising from the moiré potential, which is visible in the strong $S(\mathbf{q})$ peaks at outer $\mathbf{\Gamma}$ points in Fig.~\ref{fig2}(c), is quite significant.
 Nevertheless, we emphasize that even if the CDW modulation is weak, the QAHC phase can still remain robust as long as the moiré translation symmetry is broken.